 Getting the Right Fit : Buy-side, Sell-side and Vendor on Non-Standard ATDL Implementation

-How do you evaluate a vendor’s FIXatdlSM offerings relative to other vendors or relative to your existing algorithmic products?
-Are you requiring / looking for them to stick to the ‘standard’?
+How do you evaluate a broker’s FIXatdlSM offerings?
+Are you requiring or looking for them to hold to a standard?

 Our preference is towards FIXatdlSM 1.1 or 1.0, since the recent iterations are able to capture more details of the algorithm.
 However working with any version of FIXatdlSM is already a significant improvement over a static document.
 Since our proprietary EMS/OMS is built around a customized implementation of FIXatdlSM, the broker FIXatdlSM can never be taken “as-is”.
 We also do some minimum tweaking to the layout, rules and default settings based on our trader’s preferences.
 This allows us to have the same look and feel for similar algos from multiple providers.